tshort/julia/test/standalone-aot/README.md

   Uses `clang` to compile the `.o` file to a `.so` shared library (hardcoded for Linux for now).

-Support for standalone libraries and executables is also possible.
+This code also can be used to compile for standalone libraries and executables.
 See the `test/standalone-aot/standalone-exe` for two examples.
 This hasn't been tested a lot.